MichelePardini/fio_test_cvo/README.md

 ## How to use this setup

 a) By now you should have decided the number of volumes/clients and calculated the size of the WSS based on the instance type.
 Each        client is mouting 1 volume<br/>
-b) Edit the 'create_dataset.fio' and change the params 'size' and 'nrfiles' to accomodate the new WSS, 'iodepth' to define the              concurrency and 'directory' to match your mount point name.
+b) Edit the 'create_dataset.fio' and change the params 'size' and 'nrfiles' to accomodate the new WSS, then the 'directory' param to        match your mount point name.
 Avoid changing 'numjobs'<br/>
 c) Run 'fio create_dataset.fio' to create the dataset on the volumes <br/>
 d) Once the dataset has been created, decide which workload to run.
 For seq rx you can run 'fio 64k_seq_wr.fio' from all the clients at    the same time<br/>